qiuyixuan/To-Do-App/README.md

 Heroku App Link: https://glacial-plains-37331.herokuapp.com

-The app worked well locally, but it might need some refreshing after a button is clicked on the Heroku app.
+The app worked well locally, but the page on the Heroku app might need to be refreshed several times after a button is clicked.

 ### Extensions: